-AWARNING To reduce the risk of fire, electrical shock, or injury when using the refrigerator, follow basic precautions including the following: Read all instructions before using the refrigerator.
+A WARNING To reduce the risk of fire, electrical shock, or injury when using the refrigerator, follow basic precautions including the following: Read all instructions before using the refrigerator.
 Child entrapment and suffocation are not problems of the past.
-Junked or abandoned refrigerators are still dangerous ... even if they will "just sit in the garage a few days."
+Junked or abandoned refrigerators are still dangerous even if they will "just sit in the garage a few days."
 If you are getting rid of your old refrigerator, do it safely.
 Please read the enclosed safety booklet from the Association of Home Appliance Manufacturers.
-Help prevent accidents. • Never allow children to operate, play with, or crawl inside the refrigerator. • Never clean refrigerator parts with flammable fluids.
-The fumes can create a fire hazard or explosion. • FOR YOUR SAFETY • DO NOT STORE OR USE GASOLINE OR OTHER FLAMMABLE VAPORS AND LIQUIDS IN THE VICINITY OF THIS OR ANY OTHER APPLIANCE.
+Help prevent accidents.
+Never allow children to operate, play with, or crawl inside the refrigerator.
+Never clean refrigerator parts with flammable fluids.
+The fumes can create a fire hazard or explosion. • • FOR YOUR SAFETY • DO NOT STORE OR USE GASOLINE OR OTHER FLAMMABLE VAPORS AND LIQUIDS IN THE VICINITY OF THIS OR ANY OTHER APPLIANCE.
 THE FUMES CAN CREATE A FIRE HAZARD OR EXPLOSION.
-It is your responsibility to be sure your refrigerator: • is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. • is connected only to the right kind of outlet, with the right electrical supply and grounding.
-(Refer to the Electrical Requirements and Grounding) Instructions Sheet.) • is used only to do what home refrigerators are designed to do. • is not near an oven, radiator or other heat source. is properly maintained. • is out of the weather. is used in an area where the room temperature will not fall below 55°F (13°C). • is not used by anyone unable to operate it properly.
+It is your responsibility to be sure your refrigerator: is installed and leveled on a floor that will hold the weight, and in an area suitable for its size and use. is connected only to the correct kind of outlet, with the proper electrical supply and grounding.
+(Refer to the Electrical Requirements and Grounding Instructions Sheet.) is used only to do what home refrigerators are designed to do. is not near an oven, radiator or other heat source. is out of the weather. is used in an area where the room temperature will not fall below 55°F (13°C). is not used by anyone unable to operate it properly. re it has time to get properly cold.